IrynaSpyrydonova/app-theme/development-strategy.md

 - Layout styling for the `showcase` section.
 - Styling the showcase content and applying a nice background picture.
+- Applying `media queries` to enable webpage content to adapt to different screen sizes and resolutions.

 ## 3. Features